mathias82/kafka-schema-registry-spring-demo/README.md

 ---

-## 🔄 Schema Evolution
+🔄 Schema Evolution

-Avro schemas can evolve over time while maintaining compatibility.
-To test evolution:
+Avro schemas can evolve while maintaining compatibility.
+To test schema evolution:

-1. Update `common-schemas/src/main/avro/User.avsc` (for example, add an optional field with a default value).
+1. Modify common-schemas/src/main/avro/User.avsc (e.g., add an optional field with a default).
-2. Build the `common-schemas` module to generate the new Avro classes.
+2. Build the common-schemas module (mvn install) to generate new Java classes.
-3. Register the new schema version in Schema Registry.
-If using Confluent Cloud, set the compatibility mode to **BACKWARD** or **FULL** to allow existing consumers to continue reading.
+3. Register the new schema version in Schema Registry (via the UI or API).
+Set the compatibility mode to BACKWARD or FULL for the subject users-value.
-4. Deploy your producer and consumer services against the new version.
+4. Deploy your producer and consumer using the new jar.

 Because the services are configured with `auto.register.schemas=false` and `use.latest.version=true` (in cloud mode), producers will not register schemas automatically in higher environments.
 This encourages CI/CD pipelines to manage schemas explicitly.